pyvista/pyvista-tutorial/tutorial/03_figures/presentation_script_20min.md

 2. Add meshes or other objects to it
 3. Show the result

-But the real power comes from customization.
-The Plotter constructor accepts numerous parameters:
+But the real power comes from changing settings.
+The Plotter constructor takes many parameters:
 - `window_size`: Control the resolution of your output
 - `background`: Set the background color
-- `off_screen`: Render without displaying (useful for batch processing)
+- `off_screen`: Render without showing (useful for batch processing)
 - `notebook`: Enable inline display in Jupyter notebooks

 Let's see how window size affects our visualization: